israelali1424/SIE_Notes/probimtted_practices_.md

 Gun jumping refers to actions taken by companies or individuals that violate securities laws by prematurely sharing information or engaging in activities before a regulatory period or requirement has been met.
 There are two main contexts where gun jumping is commonly discussed: antitrust laws and securities laws.

+ Misappropriation occurs when persons steal information from their employer and trade on that information in any stock, not just their employer's stock.
+The misappropriation theory broadens the liability for misuse of inside information and is illegal.